linhtran1003/fc-barcelona-performance-analysis/README.md

 ![Finishing Efficiency Visualization](./outputs/figures/finishing_eff.png)

-- The analysis of FC Barcelona finishing efficiency based on Goals-For (GF) and Expected Goals (xG) across different ball situation reveal dinstinct patterns in the team's attacking performance over the last 10 years.
+- The analysis of FC Barcelona finishing efficiency based on Goals-For (GF) and Expected Goals (xG) across different ball situation reveal distinct patterns in the team's attacking performance over the last 10 years.
 Efficiency is measured as the ratio of Goals-For (GF) to Expected Goals (xG) (`GF/xG`), where a ratio above 1 indicates overperformance and below 1 indicates underperformance.
 - **Open play:** Involving the play of live ball, usually contributes the majority of goals of any team.
 From **2014–2019**, Barcelona slightly overperformed xG in open play, indicating high finishing quality from elite forwards.
 After **2019/20**, open-play finishing efficiency dropped below 1.0, suggesting fewer clinical chances converted despite similar chance volume.
 - **Set pieces:** Corner kick and freekick are usually parts of set piece but analyzing them separately will provides better understanding and visualization of their performance trend.
 FC Barcelona showed strong execution in dead-ball scenarios between 2014 and 2019, especially in freekick with an average of 1.38 GF/xG.
 However, freekick efficiency declined sharply after Messi’s departure (2020), confirming strong dependency on a key player.
 - **Overall trend:** Overall finishing inefficiency post-2020 likely contributed to point losses in closer matches, especially when combined with defensive issues.
 However, finishing inefficiency, particularly post-2020, may have cost Barcelona decisive points in both domestic and international competitions.